 go back from the benches, back to the concrete cycle path, and continue.
 Further on, pass a small brick building beside a weir: it is a pumping station.

-just after the weir, at the signpost, turn left across the narrow footbridge: follow the sign for Hilversum (and junction 38).
+just after the weir, at the signpost, turn left across the narrow footbridge: follow the sign for Hilversum, and for cycle route junction 38.
 Continue along a narrow path (Bergse pad).
 It looks like a footpath, but legally it is a cycle path.

 at the end of the path you are on the village street of Ankeveen: turn right, toward Hilversum.
 Ankeveen is a linear settlement typical of the reclaimed peat bogs: the land was reclaimed in regular patterns.

 500 m on, at the road junction, go on toward Hilversum.
 Cycle on along this road for 2 km, to the village of ‘s-Graveland.

 at the end, cross the bridge, and go straight on into the narrow road beside nr 40A (Ankeveense Pad, no sign here).